-The trail is generally free of now from late June until early October, but it is best to attempt it in peak summer, when the lakes are fully thawed and you will see lots of wildflowers.
+The trail is generally free of snow from late June until early October, but it is best to attempt it in peak summer, when the lakes are fully thawed and you can see lots of wildflowers.
 Wilderness permits are required and should be obtained well in advance.

 The shorter and moderately strenuous day hike to Lone Pine Lake is a great hiking option from the Whitney Portal trailhead for hikers that cannot or do not want to climb to the summit.